paurushkg/URLShortner/README.md

 # URLShortner
-This is a URLShortener Site made by Django
+This is a URLShortener Site made with help of Django